If you’re a fan of cured meats, you’ve probably heard of trail bologna and summer sausage.

 Serving: Cold or Warm?

-Trail bologna is usually cold-served, whereas summer sausage can be served either warm or cold.
-No matter how you serve it, both of these cured meats are delicious every time.
+Trail bologna is typically served cold, while summer sausage can be enjoyed either cold or warm.
+Regardless of the serving temperature, both of these cured meats consistently deliver delicious flavors.

 Here is a comparison table between Trail Bologna and Summer Sausage: